Irene-miao/day07-vercel-app/README.md

 # day07-vercel-app
+## Created a simple HTML and CSS app and deploy to Vercel
-## The vercel app url is at https://day07-vercel-app.vercel.app/.
+### The vercel app url is at https://day07-vercel-app.vercel.app/.